 Our brains are amazing!
 This malleable mass that sits between our ears is responsible for making us who we are.
 It’s so perplexing to me that this lump of grey matter, weighing just three pounds, is responsible for driving our temperament, how we interact with others and the wider world around us.

 Now, with all that said, let’s use my generalized anxiety disorder as an example.
-Simply stated, my angst is exacerbated over anything and everything and it never shuts off.
-Therefore, The results of this turn me into a clinical worry wort a fact that I find very disheartening at times.
+Simply stated, my angst is exacerbated over anything and everything, and it never shuts off.
+Therefore, the results of this turn me into a clinical worrywart – a fact that I find very disheartening at times.
 So, personally, I feel better when I refer to myself as a worst-case scenario thinker.

 So just how exactly does anxiety work?
-What gives GAD so much power in the first place.
-Anxiety is thought to come from our old brain or limbic system; more specifically, there are two almond-shaped structures in the brain the help with emotional regulation.
-Its main job is to modulate emotions like; anger, fear, sadness and, you guessed it, anxiety.
+What gives GAD so much power in the first place?
+Anxiety is thought to come from our old brain or limbic system; more specifically, there are two almond-shaped structures in the brain that help with emotional regulation.
+Its main job is to modulate emotions like anger, fear, sadness and, you guessed it, anxiety.

-This cluster of nerve cells lurking near the base of our brains is the main driver of our fight, flight or freeze response; basically throwing us in survival mode.
+This cluster of nerve cells lurking near the base of our brains is the main driver of our fight, flight or freeze response, basically throwing us in survival mode.
 This is a very useful function when facing the prospect of being eaten.
 This prehistoric alarm system has helped get humanity where it is today.
 However, in a busy modern world, most of the fear we experience is not immediately life-threatening.
-With that said, our every busy lifestyle and exposure to tragic news twenty-four-seven keeps us on constant alert.
+With that said, our very busy lifestyle and exposure to tragic news 24/7 keeps us on constant alert.

 For those of us with anxiety disorders, this response is literally running the show.
 We are often in this fight, flight or freeze mode for no discernable reason.

-“When it comes our brains, our emtional centre seems to take precedent over logic and reasoning.”
+“When it comes to our brains, our emtional centre seems to take precedent over logic and reasoning.”